cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Combine front and backend to create a beta release (Everyone)

 ### Progress and Issues
 We reformatted our backend this week by switching from a Java Object Oriented Programming approach to just using a JavaScript API.
 We also connected our front and backend using this API and added API testing.
+On the frontend, we finish implementing the major features of allowing users to customize a 12 player team using a search bar that includes autofill suggestions and requesting the win prediction and luxury tax of their customized teams.
+We were also able to add the feature that allows users to set the salary cap and quick add a 12 players from an existing NBA team.
+Meeting together in person and through Zoom to figure out problems worked well.
+We had trouble integrating the frontend, backend, and database together; however, we were able to create an API to connect everything together.
+We are currently stuck on getting NBA images for our web application, but we have an idea of using the generic image url from the NBA website for player profile images and changing the player id in the url.

 ### Plans and Goals
 - Finalize suggested players feature (Caroline)
-- Add extra interactions to frontend to improve user experience (Amanda)
+- Add extra interactions to the create team page to improve user experience (Amanda)
+- Change and clean data in database (Juan)
+- Start looking into using ML for our backend algorithm (Ned, Amanda)
+- Continue improving UI for games, teams, and player pages (Aaron)

 ## Team Member Contributions